cwittens/DispersiveShallowWater.jl/docs/src/callbacks.md

 The analysis callback computes ``L^2`` and ``L^\infty`` errors by comparing the numerical solution to the initial condition at time ``t`` (which can be the analytical solution, if available).
 Additional error types can be specified using the `extra_analysis_errors` parameter, and physical quantities can be monitored using `extra_analysis_integrals`.

 The conservation error measures the temporal change of conserved quantities.
-For the BBM-BBM equations, important conserved quantities include the total water mass (integral of water height `h`), the total momentum (integral of `v` for flat bathymetry), and the [`entropy`](@ref).
+For the BBM-BBM equations, important conserved quantities include the total water mass (integral of water height `h`), the total momentum (integral of `v` for flat bathymetry), and the total [`entropy`](@ref).
 The specific form of the entropy varies between different equation systems.
-For the BBM-BBM equations, the entropy is:
+For the BBM-BBM equations, the integral of the entropy is:

 ```math
 \mathcal E(t; \eta, v) = \frac{1}{2}\int_\Omega g\eta^2 + (\eta + D)v^2 \, dx